chb/indivo_server/doc/sphinx/source/query-api.rst

 Aggregation over Indivo medical data types could be very useful in certain cases where the data is known (by an app-developer, who generated the data, say) to be highly structured.
-For example, consider a 'Pedometer-Visualizer' app, which reads in data from an electric pedometer worn by a patient, stores that data as Indivo Measurements, and displays to the patient aggregate views of their steps taken (weekly/daily averages, total miles walked, etc.).
+For example, consider a 'Pedometer-Visualizer' app, which reads in data from an electric pedometer worn by a patient, stores that data as a contributed Data Model, and displays to the patient aggregate views of their steps taken (weekly/daily averages, total miles walked, etc.).
 This app could take full advantage of aggregation functions such as 'sum', 'avg', etc. However, there are many cases in Indivo where the data, in spite of conforming to Indivo schemas, is not necessarily clean enough to run these aggregations.
-Consider the case of lab test results: the schema field is by necessity a string, as not all lab results have numerical values.
+Consider the case of LabResults: the quantitative_result_value field is by necessity a string, as not all LabResults have numerical values.
 Thus, an incoming query might assume that it could ask for an 'average lab result value', when in fact the data wouldn't support it.
 We therefore cannot allow numerical aggregations over fields not explicitly labeled